Does turmeric help with perimenopause symptoms?

 Curcumin makes up roughly 2 to 5 percent of dried turmeric by weight.
 Its core mechanisms include inhibiting NF-kB, the master regulator of inflammatory gene expression; suppressing COX-2 and LOX enzymes that produce prostaglandins and leukotrienes; and reducing circulating levels of pro-inflammatory cytokines including TNF-alpha, IL-1 beta, and IL-6.
 This broad anti-inflammatory action is relevant to perimenopause because declining estrogen triggers increased systemic inflammation, and many perimenopausal symptoms are worsened by this inflammatory state.

 The strongest evidence for curcumin is in joint pain.
-A study by Antony and colleagues in 2008 found curcumin reduced knee osteoarthritis symptoms, and multiple trials have compared it favorably to NSAIDs.
-For joint pain specifically, curcumin has reasonable clinical support.
+A study by Antony and colleagues in 2008 found curcumin reduced knee osteoarthritis symptoms, and multiple trials have compared it favorably to NSAIDs for musculoskeletal pain.
+For women experiencing the joint stiffness and achiness that frequently accompanies perimenopause, curcumin has reasonable clinical support.

 For mood and cognitive symptoms, the evidence is also meaningful.
-Sanmukhani and colleagues in 2014 found curcumin comparable to fluoxetine in reducing depressive symptoms.
-Research by Lopresti and Maes in 2014 detailed curcumin's effects on serotonin, dopamine, and HPA axis modulation, all relevant to perimenopause mood instability.
-A 2006 observational study by Ng and colleagues linked higher curcumin intake (from curry) to better cognitive performance, and curcumin's ability to upregulate BDNF and cross the blood-brain barrier supports neuroprotective effects.
+Sanmukhani and colleagues in 2014 found curcumin comparable to fluoxetine in reducing depressive symptoms over six weeks.
+Research by Lopresti and Maes in 2014 detailed curcumin's effects on serotonin, dopamine, and HPA axis modulation, all directly relevant to perimenopause mood instability.
+A 2006 observational study by Ng and colleagues linked higher curcumin intake to better cognitive performance, and curcumin's ability to upregulate BDNF, inhibit MAO enzymes, and cross the blood-brain barrier supports neuroprotective effects on memory and mental clarity.

 Studies have used a range of curcumin doses.
 Talk to your healthcare provider about what amount is appropriate for your health situation and whether curcumin might interact with any medications you currently take.

 Safety: High doses can cause gastrointestinal discomfort.
-Curcumin may inhibit platelet aggregation at higher doses, which matters with blood thinners.
+Curcumin may inhibit platelet aggregation at higher doses, which matters if you take blood thinners.
 It affects CYP3A4 metabolism and may interact with several medications.
-Those with hormone-sensitive conditions should discuss turmeric with their provider given its weak estrogenic properties.
+If you have or have had a hormone-sensitive condition such as breast cancer, endometriosis, or uterine fibroids, discuss turmeric with your healthcare provider given its weak estrogenic properties in laboratory studies.
 Rarely, high-dose supplementation over extended periods has been associated with elevated liver enzymes.

 PeriPlan helps you track symptoms systematically before and during supplementation.
-Logging daily across a 6 to 8 week trial gives you the data to evaluate whether turmeric is helping your specific symptoms, since individual responses vary considerably.
+Logging daily across a 6 to 8 week trial gives you the data to evaluate whether turmeric is helping your specific symptoms, since individual responses vary considerably and relying on general impressions is unreliable.

 When to see a doctor: If any perimenopausal symptom is significantly affecting your quality of life, discuss it with your healthcare provider.
 Effective treatments exist for most symptoms and supplements are rarely the most powerful tool available.
 Red flags such as very heavy bleeding, chest pain with palpitations, rapid cognitive decline, or mood symptoms that include thoughts of self-harm always warrant prompt medical evaluation.